LiU-SeeGoals/nRF24L01P-lib/README.md

 Please note that if a device other than `STM32H563xx` and `STM32H755xx` is to be used, then the HAL library includes in `nrf24l01.h` has to be extended.

-To have the print functions to work you'll have to forward printf to UART, see the examples for one way to do it.
+To get the print functions to work you'll have to forward printf to UART, see the examples for one way to do it.

 ## Documentation
 Run `doxygen` in project root to generate documentation.